Art Class - Saturdays @ 11:00 a.m.

 Bingo - Saturdays / Sundays

 Aside from all-day Bingo on the weekends, we sometimes offer “Special Bingo” on selected weekdays, after lunch.
 We are always in need of loud and clear callers to happily volunteer their time.
-Play is only two cents a card!
-4 card maximum.
+Play is only five cents a card and a 6 card maximum.

 Canasta - Mondays @ 12:30 p.m.